Christian anthropology: Intermediate state

 The question then arises: where exactly does the disembodied soul "go" at death?
 Theologians refer to this subject as the intermediate state.
 The Old Testament speaks of a place called sheol where the spirits of the dead reside.
 In the New Testament, hades, the classical Greek realm of the dead, takes the place of sheol.
 In particular, Jesus teaches in Luke 16:19–31 (Lazarus and Dives) that hades consists of two separate "sections", one for the righteous and one for the unrighteous.
 His teaching is consistent with intertestamental Jewish thought on the subject.

 Fully developed Christian theology goes a step further; on the basis of such texts as Luke 23:43 and Philippians 1:23, it has traditionally been taught that the souls of the dead are received immediately either into heaven or hell, where they will experience a foretaste of their eternal destiny prior to the resurrection.
-(Roman Catholicism teaches a third possible location, Purgatory, though this is denied by Protestants and Eastern Orthodox.)
+(Roman Catholicism teaches a third possible location, Purgatory, though this is denied by Protestants and Eastern Orthodoxy.)